AravindVasudev/AravindVasudev.github.io/_posts/2018-03-12-undoing-screw-ups-in-hg.md

 --------------------------------------------------------------------------------

 ## Adding all files
-Most of us have a muscle memory to do this:
+Most of us have a muscle memory of doing this:

 ```php
 git/hg add .